 If your partner can’t get to all the classes, they may like to go to one or two.

 If you don’t have a partner, you can go with whoever will be supporting you at the birth.
-This could be a friend, your sister or your mum, or you can go on your own.
+This could be a friend or relative, or you can go on your own.

 Translations and alternative formats of this information are available from Public Health Scotland.